tom-galvin/tom-galvin.github.io/_posts/2015-02-19-coursework.md

 this.panToolStripMenuItem.Text = "Pa&n";
 {% endhighlight %}

 Creating re-usable parts of code for a Forms application is possible but requires more effort than it should to do in order for it to be done correctly; even then, the end result is not pretty.
-This sort of design encourages a top-down approach to building projects, which has a habit of leading to badly-structured, poorly thought out programs.
+This sort of design encourages a top-down approach to building projects which, at least for me, has a habit of leading to badly-structured and poorly thought out programs.
 Design documents might seem like a lot of effort, but in this situation they've helped me quite a bit.

 The event-driven design of WinForms means that the event handlers for controls on the form are, by default, all piled into the same class that displays the controls themselves (and, in a lot of cases, the state of the program).